-Sample Product Formulation Statement (Product Analysis) for Meat/Meat Alternate (M/MA) Products Child Nutrition Program operators should include a copy of the label from the purchased product carton in addition to the following information on letterhead signed by an official company representative.
-Product Name: Code No.: Manufacturer: Case/Pack/Count/Portion/Size: I. Meat/Meat Alternate Please fill out the chart below to determine the creditable amount of Meat/Meat Alternate Creditable FBG Yield/ Description of Creditable Ounces per Raw Multiply Ingredients per Portion of Creditable Servings Amount ' Food Buying Guide (FBG) Per Unit Ingredient X X X A. Total Creditable M/MA Amount \Creditable Amount - Multiply ounces per raw portion of creditable ingredient by the FBG Yield Information.
-II.
-Alternate Protein Product (APP) If the product contains APP, please fill out the chart below to determine the creditable amount of APP.
-If APP is used, you must provide documentation as described in Attachment A for each APP used.
-Description of APP, Ounces Multiply % of Divide by Creditable manufacture's name, 18\\ Amount Dry APP Protein and code number Per Portion As-Is\ APP\\\ ÷ by 18 ÷ by 18 ÷ by 18 B. Total Creditable APP Amount C. TOTAL CREDITABLE AMOUNT (A + B rounded down to nearest 1/4 oz) \Percent of Protein As-Is is provided on the attached APP documentation. \\18 is the percent of protein when fully hydrated. \\\Creditable amount of APP equals ounces of Dry APP multiplied by the percent of protein as-is divided by 18.
-Total Creditable Amount must be rounded down to the nearest 0.25oz (1.49 would round down to 1.25 oz meat equivalent).
+Sample Product Formulation Sta Products tement (Produc t Analysis) f or Meat/Me at Alternate (N M/MA) Child Nutrition Program operators in addition to the following information Product Name: Code No.: Manufacturer: Ca Case/Pack/Count/Portion/Size: I. Meat/Meat Alternate Please fill out the chart below to de termine the cred itable amount t of Meat/Me at Alternate Description of Creditable Ingredients per Food Buying Guide (FBG) Ounces Portion of Ingre Creditable Multiply FBG Yield/ Servings Per Unit Creditable Amount X X A. Total Creditable M/MA Amo unt X Creditable Amount - Multiply ounces II.
+Alternate Protein Product (AF If the product contains APP, please APP is used, you must provide doc PP) fill out the chart below to det ermine the c reditable amous for each APP us nt of APP.
+If sed.
+Description of APP, Ounces Multiply % of Divide by Creditable manufacture's name, and code number Dry APP Per Portion Protein As-Is 18 Amount APP and code number 1 et 1 of tion X A5-15 ÷ by 18 All X ÷ by 18 X ÷ by 18 B. Total Creditable APP Amour · 724 C. TOTAL CREDITABLE AM nearest 1⁄4 oz) Percent of Protein As-Is is provided of 18 is the percent of protein when ful Creditable amount of APP equals of Total Creditable Amount must be rour equivalent).
 Do not round up.
-If you are crediting M/MA and APP, you do not need to round down in box A (Total Creditable M/MA Amount) until after you have added the Total Creditable APP Amount from box B to box C. Total weight (per portion) of product as purchased Total creditable amount of product (per portion) (Reminder: Total creditable amount cannot count for more than the total weight of product.)
-I certify that the above information is true and correct and that a ounce serving of the above product (ready for serving) contains ounces of equivalent meat/meat alternate when prepared according to directions.
-I further certify that any APP used in the product conforms to the Food and Nutrition Service Regulations (7 CFR Parts 210, 220, 225, 226, Appendix A) as demonstrated by the attached supplier documentation.
-Signature Title
+If you a Creditable M/MA Amount) until after Total weight (per portion) of product (Reminder: Total creditable amount of product (Reminder: Total creditable amount I certify that the above information product (ready for serving) contains according to directions.
+I further certify that any APP used (7 CFR Parts 210, 220, 225, 226, A) ly hydrated.
+Dunces of Dry APP Inded down to the rare crediting M/M. Index added the ct as purchased (per portion) Int cannot count for is true and correst ounces coin the product co or more than et and that a of equivalent the percent of (1.49 would r vu do not need able APP Amo ound down to 1.2 to round down i bunt from box B ght of product.) serving of the ternate when production Service 25 oz meat n box A (Total to box C. above repared e Regulations Signature Title Printed Name Date Phone Numb per